KQM-git/TCL/docs/enemy-data/elementals/specter.md

   * When they have a full fury bar they will grow bigger and they do more damage.
 * Shoots two consecutive homing wind bolts that do Anemo DMG.
   * If at max fury, instead shoots three non-homing bolts in a spread pattern and becomes its only attack.
-* Spins, puffs up, then releases a Swirl of wind dealing AoE Anemo DMG.
+* Spins, puffs up, then releases a swirl of wind dealing AoE Anemo DMG.
 * Explodes after a short pause when defeated dealing AoE Anemo DMG.
   * If at max fury, will instead create a Vacuum Field that sucks in players and deals Anemo DoT.
   * This attack is inevitable to happen, and negates the kill from the player, counting as killing itself instead, thus not activating any on kill effects (ex. the blackcliff weapon series).